MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/ise/Introducing-the-Windows-PowerShell-ISE.md

 keywords:  powershell,cmdlet
 title:  Introducing the Windows PowerShell ISE
 ---
-# Introducing the Windows PowerShell ISE
+# The Windows PowerShell ISE

 The Windows PowerShell Integrated Scripting Environment (ISE) is a host application for Windows PowerShell.
-In Windows PowerShell ISE, you can run commands and write, test, and debug scripts in a single Windows-based graphic user interface.
-The interface provides multiline editing, tab completion, syntax coloring, selective execution, context-sensitive help, and support for right-to-left languages.
+In the ISE, you can run commands and write, test, and debug scripts in a single Windows-based graphic user interface.
+The ISE provides multiline editing, tab completion, syntax coloring, selective execution, context-sensitive help, and support for right-to-left languages.
 Menu items and keyboard shortcuts are mapped to many of the same tasks that you would do in the Windows PowerShell console.
-For example, when you debug a script in the Windows PowerShell ISE, you can right-click on a line of code to set a breakpoint.
+For example, when you debug a script in the ISE, you can right-click on a line of code in the edit pane to set a breakpoint.

+## Support

+The ISE was first introduced with Windows PowerShell V2 and was re-designed with PowerShell V3.
+The ISE is supported in all supported versions of Windows PowerShell up to and including Windows PowerShell V5.1.
+The ISE, however, is in maintennce mode and no new features are likely to be added.
+Additionally, there is no support for the ISE with PowerShell v6 and beyond.
+Users wanting a graphical tool with which to manage PowerShell scrips, etc, should consider [Visual Studio Code](https://code.visualstudio.com/).

+## Key Features

-Try these features in Windows PowerShell ISE.
+Key features in Windows PowerShell ISE include:

 - Multiline editing: To insert a blank line under the current line in the Command pane, press SHIFT+ENTER.